My favorites | Sign in

 • discrete event simulations

-For a quick look, consider a simple lookup application:
+For a first impression, consider a simple lookup application:

 The Wiki provides a more detailed explanation and some other examples.
 It also highlights the theoretical background, and describes the language features and the implementation model.
 Among others: